Pocket Wizard Plus Review

 Taking off-camera flash is made easy with the simple Slide-n-Shoot system, this is a new ControlTL software platform.
 All one has to do is slide-in, turn-on and shoot using the new E-TTL* and i-TTL** capable radio slaves.

-Pocket Wizard radios are now the world leaders in the manufacture of wireless control and synchronization of cameras, flash lighting, and light meters
+Pocket Wizard radios are leaders in the manufacture of wireless control and synchronization of cameras, flash lighting, and light meters

-** The iTTL metering is done by the camera system, and the flash simply has to accept the proper power level command.
+** The iTTL metering (Intelligent Through The Lens) is done by the camera system, and the flash simply has to accept the proper power level command.

 An improved internal antenna and a side-view LCD give this transceiver a distinctive look, compared to the previous Plus II model.
 The internal antenna makes the Plus III much more durable compared to the fragile soft antenna of its predecessor.
 The smaller, stubby antenna of the Plus III also enables for easier storage of the device.